Conditional Resident Awaiting I-751 Approval? Consider Filing N-400 for Naturalization

 It is important to include evidence that you have been physically living with someone who is a U.S. citizen for the past three years as well, including copies of your home lease or mortgage, utility and other bills, bank account statements, family photos, and any other relevant documents.
 (Keep in mind that the spouse needs to have been a citizen for the entire three years.)

-When you go to your naturalization interview, USCIS should (if it was able to successfully consolidate your files, an issue discussed next) first make a decision on your I-751 and, if it is approved, make a decision on your N-400.
+At your naturalization interview, USCIS should (if it was able to successfully consolidate your files, an issue discussed next) be able to first make a decision on your I-751 and, if it approves that, make a decision on your N-400 naturalization application.

-Unfortunately USCIS doesn't always manage to consolidate the files or transfer your I-751 to the office that has your N-400 application.
-That would mean that, even if you pass all the citizenship exams and are apparently eligible to naturalize, the USCIS might tell you something like, "We'll be happy to approve you for citizenship as soon as our other office approves your I-751 application."
+Unfortunately USCIS doesn't always manage to consolidate the files or transfer an I-751 to the office with the N-400 application.
+That would mean that, even if you pass all the citizenship exams and are apparently eligible to naturalize, the USCIS officer might tell you something like, "We'll be happy to approve you for U.S. citizenship as soon as our other office approves your I-751 application."
 You will have to wait, since you will not be eligible for naturalization until the conditions are removed from your residency.

-The strategy described in this article involves a complex process, and you're dealing with a difficult, overworked government bureaucracy.
+The strategy described in this article involves a complex process, and you will be dealing with a difficult, overworked government bureaucracy.
 Different offices sometimes follow different procedures.
-To make sure it goes smoothly, it's worth getting a lawyer's help, if possible.
+To make sure it all goes smoothly, it's worth getting an immigration lawyer's help, if possible.

 Talk to a Lawyer